 This passage raises some great points.
-If the Flood was just a local flood then why didn't God just ask Noah to leave the area?
-After all, if Noah has enough time to build an enormous boat then he surely had enough time to leave town!
+If the Flood was just a local flood then why didn't God ask Noah to leave the area?
+If Noah had enough time to build an enormous boat then he surely had enough time to leave town!
 And how would building a boat "condemn the world" if the Flood was confined to his local area?
 This passage only makes sense if the Flood was a global judgment on all of mankind.
 By building a boat he saved his family and condemned the world, because the world was offered a chance to repent and escape judgment but they refused.
-As Peter says, the ungodly world rejected God's offer and as a result only eight people were saved:
+The apostle Peter said that the ungodly world rejected God's offer of salvation and as a result only eight people were saved: